Prepare for your visit

 2Mixed complexes of protein, DNA, and/or lipids can cause problems with certain SAXS calculations.

 MacCHESS provides several protein standards for use in your SAXS experiments.
-It is important to run at least one standard so that you have a way to estimate molecular mass, but also a way of being confident that the beamline is running properly.
+It is important to run at least one standard so that 1) you have a way to estimate molecular mass and 2) you can be confident that the beamline is running properly.
 Standards also serve as a reminder of what good monodisperse sample *should* look like.

 Lysozyme Buffer: